Hazegard/Goauld-doc/content/en/03-server/02-deployment.md

 ## DNS configuration

-3 DNS records are required:
+Three DNS records are required:

 - example.com is your domain
 - t.example.com is the subdomain handling the tunnel over DNS (should be as short as possible)
 - tns.example.com is the NS subdomain

 ```txt
 NS record: t => tns.example.com
 A  record: t => "$IP"